 That said, sweet potato contains generous amounts of vitamin C and carotenes and both of these are important antioxidants.
 They are an excellent source of bet-carotenes that can be converted into vitamin A, vitamin B6, manganese, potassium, and magnesium.

 Baked, boiled and mashed, or roasted sweet potatoes are often seen on the menu during the Holiday season.

-I have a soup recipe that calls for sweet potatoes that I’d like to share with you – Sweet and Calming Fall Soup.
+I have a soup recipe that calls for this vegetable that I’d like to share with you – Sweet and Calming Fall Soup.